hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 | `prometheusExporter` | No | Optional Prometheus exporter instance for metrics. |
 | `logLevel` | No | The log level for the plugin (e.g., 'INFO', 'DEBUG'). |

-The API surface is documented in the [OpenAPI specification](./src/main/json/openapi.json).
-A generated TypeScript Axios client is available at [src/main/typescript/generated/openapi/typescript-axios/](./src/main/typescript/generated/openapi/typescript-axios/).
+The API surface is documented in the [OpenAPI specification][package-doc-src-main-json-openapi-json].
+A generated TypeScript Axios client is available at [src/main/typescript/generated/openapi/typescript-axios/][package-doc-src-main-typescript-generated-openapi-typescript-axios].

 ### Architecture